lindaniele/bus-wait-display/README.md

 3. Connect the ESP8266 microcontroller and LCD display to your computer using jumper wires and a breadboard if necessary.

-4. In the Arduino IDE, make sure you have selected the appropriate board and port for the ESP8266.
+4. In the Arduino IDE, make sure you have selected the appropriate board and port for the ESP8266:
+   - Go to **Tools > Board** and select your ESP8266 board model.
+   - Go to **Tools > Port** and select the COM port your ESP8266 is connected to.

 5. Open the `main.ino` file and modify the following variables as per your requirements:
    - `ssid`: Set the SSID (name) of your Wi-Fi network.